ForceUniverse/dart-forcemvc/readme.md

 The implementation that is been used by default is the AcceptHeaderLocale Resolver, this resolver looks at the request header accept-language.

 You can choose for a fixed locale resolver implementation or a cookie locale resolver or just implement your own handling if need.

+#### View / Templating ####

+In forcemvc you can define view templates.
+ForceMvc will look into the viewfolder and in the client 'build' folder for a .html file with the viewname that you provide the system in the controller.

+	@RequestMapping(value: "/hello/")
+  	String redirect(req, Model model) {
+    	// do something
+    	model.addAttribute("text", "greetings");
+    	return "hello";
+  	}

+So in the example about we are returning a string with the value 'hello'.
+So the system will search in the view & build folder for a hello.html file.

+The default implementation in ForceMVC for templating is mustache.

+In the html file {{text}} will be replaced by greetings.

+More info about creating your own viewrender implementation [here](https://github.com/ForceUniverse/dart-forcemvc/wiki/Create-your-own-viewrender)

 #### Development trick ####